TristankMS/TACARS/README.md

 - Understand usage patterns, trends and issues for your Windows-based Public Key Infrastructure (PKI)
 - Use **Azure Monitor Workbooks** to provide comfortable reporting insights (in progress) (see [Wiki](https://github.com/TristankMS/TACARS/wiki) )

+**2023-08-17** - Looks like **Microsoft Defender for Identity** (MDI) might be a better way of doing some aspects of this, at least for Online CAs.
+See https://learn.microsoft.com/en-us/defender-for-identity/whats-new#new-sensor-type-for-active-directory-certificate-services-ad-cs .
+To use MDI with ADCS, you simply install the MDI sensor on your ADCS server(s).

+**2023-06-01** - **Note:** The Data Collector API used by TACARS is being deprecated, so the Log Analytics upload script needs modification to use DCRs and DCEs to survive that approaching event.
+Will MDI get there first?

 **2022-11-08** - Minor Workbook update

 **2022-05-14** - LargeLogger and Process-Certutil updates to capture new SID information (KB5014754) when present in certificates